Ep.71: The Lost Art of Healthy Teeth with Dr. Steven Lin

 I’m hoping that we can reprogram the way we think about food, nutrition, that directly relates to our mouth, so that we can reprogram how we eat as a whole.

-Robyn: Yeah.
-I want everybody to get “The Dental Diet” and learn about specific foods, but what’s interesting … I was talking to you about this before the show, that in studying the blue zones, which are the most long-living people currently on the planet, they eat mostly plants, and the ones that do eat any animal products, it’s a couple times a month.
+Robyn: I want everybody to get The Dental Diet and learn about specific foods, but what’s interesting is, I was talking to you about this before the show, that in studying the blue zones, which are the most long-living people currently on the planet, they eat mostly plants.
+And the ones that do eat any animal products, it’s a couple times a month.
 And they’re coming from cleaner sources than we have available to us.

 I read a story about beef ranchers feeding their cows gummy worms, because they got them by the truckload really cheap.
 Obviously, that’s not a standard, but that’s kind of the level that we’re at, in terms of how we’re treating the animals that we eat.
 So, what do you advocate for, in terms of a strong jaw and teeth?

 How much of your diet should be dairy products?
-We were taught, get your vitamin D from dairy products if you want strong bones and teeth.
+We were taught,” get your vitamin D from dairy products if you want strong bones and teeth.”
 That’s what we were taught.
 How much of your diet should be meat?
 How much of your diet should be plants?
 How much of your diet should be processed foods?

 Dr. Lin: I’ve tried to draw up a food pyramid.
-Well, I have drawn up a food pyramid in “The Dental Diet,” and what it looks like is, the base of it is plants.
-That really tells us that, for the vast majority of what we eat, it should be coming from a variety … I think this is really important, because historically, we’ve eaten a vast majority.
+Well, I have drawn up a food pyramid in The Dental Diet, and what it looks like is the base of it is plants.
+That really tells us that, for the vast majority of what we eat, it should be coming from a variety of plants.
+I think this is really important, because historically, we’ve eaten a vast majority.